ShenaoW/shenaow.github.io/_pages/about.md

 # 🎉 News

+- [24 Aug 2024] Two papers on OSS/LLM supply chain security are accepted by ASE 2024!

 - [05 Jul 2024] Our work on ransomware detection in industrial environments is accepted by CCS 2024.
-See you in Salt Lake City.
+See you in Salt Lake City!

-- [30 Apr 2024] Our paper titled "Large Language Model Supply Chain: A Research Agenda" is accepted by SE 2030.

-- [30 Apr 2024] Our paper titled "LLM App Store Analysis: A Vision and Roadmap" is accepted by SE 2030.
+- [30 Apr 2024] Two papers are accepted by SE 2030!

 - [03 Dec 2023] We win the third prize in Software Research Prototype System Competition of ChinaSoft 2023.